Flodor07/ChunkClaim/README.md

 Made for the BOOM Minecraft Server

 ##Commands
+/claim - Claim the chunk in wich the player is standing
+/unclaim - Unclaim the chunk in wich the player is standing
+/trust [Player] - Trust a given player to build in your chunks

-/claim - Claim the chunk in wich the player is standing /unclaim - Unclaim the chunk in wich the player is standing /trust [Player] - Trust a given player to build in your chunks
+/claiminfo - Get the chunkinfo from the chunk in wich the player is standing /removeclaim - Unclaime the chunk in wich the player is standing even if it isnt yours

 ## Permissions:
 chunkcliam.claim -  Permission to claim a chunk